dotnet/docs-aspire/docs/fundamentals/dashboard/overview.md

 ## Using the dashboard with .NET Aspire projects

 The dashboard is integrated into the .NET Aspire **AppHost**.
 During development the dashboard is automatically launched when you start the project.
-It's configured to display the .NET Aspire app's resources and telemetry.
+It's configured to display the .NET Aspire project's resources and telemetry.

 :::image type="content" source="media/explore/projects.png" lightbox="media/explore/projects.png" alt-text="A screenshot of the .NET Aspire dashboard Resources page.":::